ICMP ping

 ip:name:psize

-Add target with IP address ip to background ping target list and assign an optional name name to it.
-Target will be pinged using packets of psize bytes size.
-Name and packet size fields are optional and can be omitted.
+Add target with IP address ip to the background ping target list and assign an optional name name to it.
+The target will be pinged using packets of psize bytes.
+The name and packet size fields are optional and can be omitted.
 This parameter can be given multiple times to add multiple targets.

 none